Diffusive Limits for Adaptive MCMC for Normal Target densities: Main result

-It is well known that if the vector fileds $A_0(\my)$ and $A_1(\my)$ satisfy the above conditions then the solution of the SDE (\ref{SDE_vector}) admits a smooth density (see, \cite{nualart}).\\ Thus, satisfy (parabolic) H\"{o}rmander's condition and hence even though the original diffusion is singular its transition probability has density (see \cite{kliemann}).
-Again, since the coupled diffusion is tight, it admits unique invariant probability by \cite{kliemann}. and it admits a density. \begin{rmk} Note that although we are interested in the distribution of X showing tightness of the process $X$ only would not suffice since $\theta_t$ may be a function of $\{X_s; 0 \le s \le t\}$, so marginally $X$ may not be a Markov process.
-Hence $\sup E|X_t|< M$ would give the tightness of X but it would not be appropriate to tell about the existence of a unique distribution. \end{rmk}
+It is well known that if the vector fields $A_0(\my)$ and $A_1(\my)$ satisfy the above conditions then the solution of the SDE (\ref{SDE_vector}) admits a smooth transition density (see, for example Nualart \citep{nualart}).\\ Hence, even though the original diffusion is singular its transition probability has density (see Kliemann \citep{kliemann}).
+Again, since the coupled diffusion is tight, it admits unique invariant probability by Kliemann \citep{kliemann} which admits a density. \begin{rmk} Note that although we are interested in the distribution of $\{X_t\}$ showing tightness of the process $\{X_t\}$ only it would not suffice since $\theta_t$ may be a function of $\{X_s; 0 \le s \le t\}$, so marginally $\{X_t\}$ may not be a Markov process.
+Hence $\sup \limits_{t >0} E|X_t|< M$ would give the tightness of X but it would not be possible to say anything about the existence of a unique invariant distribution of $\{X_t\}$. \end{rmk}